seanslma/maki/Python/Dash/dcc/Link.md

 # Link

 ## link to other url
 Without setting `refresh=True` only the url will change but the web content (linked to external app) will remain the same.
 Seems does not work!
+Must use full url!
 ```py
 dbc.Col([
     dcc.Link(